linode/docs/docs/guides/development/python/python-testing-frameworks-for-use-with-jupyter-notebook/index.md

     return result
 {{< /file >}}

 The code consists of a single function using the well-known factorial calculation.
-The function performs three tests of the input variables: negative numbers, non-integer values, and values that are too high.
+The function performs three tests on the input variables: negative numbers, non-integer values, and values that are too high.
 Consequently, the unit testers must not only check correct input values but incorrect values as well.

 ## DocTest Python Example

-Even though this particular unit tester is part of the standard library, you seldom see it mentioned because of the documentation supplied at [doctest — Test interactive Python examples — Python 3.9.5 documentation](https://docs.python.org/3/library/doctest.html) makes it appear that you can only use it at the command line.
-As part of the test for this guide, DocTest is used within Jupyter Notebook within a cell separate from the `factorial()` function.
-In addition, the methodology for performing tests is poorly documented.
-However, this is actually a wonderful example of a unit tester because configuring it is easy and it provides a variety of methods to perform testing.
+As part of the test for this guide, DocTest is used using Jupyter Notebook within a cell separate from the `factorial()` function.
 Given the above test `factorial()` function, the following is a unit test setup:

 {{< file "main.py" >}}